To Fight For Your Rights

-Lawyers Bill Powers and Megan Powell are licensed in North Carolina.
+Lawyer Bill Powers is licensed in North Carolina.
 Attorney Chris Beddow is licensed to practice law in both Carolinas.
 Chris is responsible for all SC legal matters on behalf of the firm.

 If you have been charged with a criminal offense, we would be happy to speak with you about your case.
 For our criminal defense attorneys, we provide a free and confidential consultation.